wiris/santoku/README.md

 secret_content = secrets_manager.get_secret_value(secret_name="your_secret_name")
 ```

-This module is also used in other subpackages to simplify the instantiation: the needed credentials to initialize certain service can be retrieved from AWS Secrets Manager.
+This module is also used in other subpackages to simplify the instantiation: the necessary credentials to initialize certain service can be retrieved from AWS Secrets Manager.

-#### SQS
+#### Amazon Simple Queue Service

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that supports programmatic sending of messages via web service applications as a way to communicate over the Internet.

 We provide methods to receive, delete, and send single or a batch of messages.

-Example of use:
+##### Example of usage

 ```python
 from aws.sqs_handler import SQSHandler